adamjhc/stream-vertex-cover/weekly_log.md

 ## Semester 2 - Week 06 - 17/02

+Made big strides this week, completing implementations of the kernel and branching methods in local_stream and designing a utility for them to be used with.
+This includes the base kernel and branching algorithms, as well as a command to run a binary search using the kernel algorithm to find the size of the minimum vertex cover and a command to run the kernel on a stream and then follow with the branching algorithm.
+Made a script to generate many Erdos-Renyi graphs and a script to convert an edgelist to a stream format.
+Although, this "stream" format I think might a normal edgelist since neither the kernel or branching algorithm actually needs the number of nodes or edges.
+Yes, the branching algorithm in words does use the value `m` as the number of edges but I think this can be replaced with a `next` function which would be aware of when the stream is at it's end.

+Showed Rajesh the demo animation I had made.
+He gave pointers of adding more information and detail of what was being shown: k value of kernel, edges being thrown away, percentage size of kernel compared to whole graph.
+These should be added along with more constructed graphs using multiple star graphs posing as "famous people" and adding single connections between them to simulate a simple model of a social graph.
+He also said it would be a good idea to have a simpler PowerPoint-style "animation" of the kernel algorithm at work to be able to see it step-by-step before moving to the animation so it's easier to know what's going on.
+We also talked about how this project is about contributing to an effort of his work.
+With that should come proper documentation and tools so that if someone wanted to continue with this work they would be able to with ease.
+This means setting up documentation properly and having help pages.

+Spent the weekend setting up Sphinx documentation and started on the stream implementation (just trying to get the zookeeper and kafka docker images working first)

 ## Semester 2 - Week 07 - 24/02

 ## Semester 2 - Week 08 - 02/03